-One of most incredible experiences in Iceland was the nearly 24hrs of sunlight, when we visited in June.
-Since all the sights are in the great outdoors one can go sightseeing any time (it’s a wonderful way to use jetlag).
+One of the most incredible experiences in Iceland in 8 days, was the nearly 24hrs of sunlight when we visited in June.
+Since all the sights are in the great outdoors one can go sightseeing at any time (it’s a wonderful way to use jetlag).
 The sun sets for only a few minutes but the sunset lighting lasts for hours, which is ideal for dramatic photography.
 With long hours of sunlight, all the plants grow very fast and flowers bloom everywhere, forming miles and miles of vibrant blooms.

 Day 1 Reykjavik

 Upon arrival we checked in, rested and explored Reykjavik, the capital of Iceland.
 Here are some things to do in Reykjavik

 - Walk around the pretty harbor area.
 The unique Solfar (Sun Voyager) sculpture is worth a visit.

 - The downtown has cool restaurants and fun to hang out.

 - Hallgrimskirkja, the modern and beautiful concrete church is unlike any church.

 - Drive up to Perlman, a beautiful glass dome restaurant, for amazing views and fine dining.

 Day 2 Hvolsvöllur

 We visited Golden Circle and the many sights along the circle including –